PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Characterizing the Distance Between Power Flow Circles for VSI

-Equation \eqref{eq:form_1} is the determinant of the family of circles representation of real and reactive power circles. $\left|\mathcal{C}^*\right|$ is dependent on three terms $\lambda_1,\ \lambda_2$ and $M$ (proposed index).
-Irrespective of the values of $\lambda_1$ and $\lambda_2$, index $M$ scales $\left|\mathcal{C}^*\right|$ by a constant value.
-Simply put, $\left|\mathcal{C}^*\right|$ gives more information about the area of all circles in the family of circles and $M$ is constant for given two power flow circles.
-So, $M$ scales the area of every circle in the family of circles ($\forall \lambda_1,\lambda_2$).
-Since it scales the area of every circle in the family of circles, it scales the common area between the circles in the family of circles by $M$.
-Thus $M$ indicates the common area between the circles.

-Thus, the distributed VSI represented by $\Delta^{*}$ of the power flow circles is determined by calculating $\Delta_p$, $\Delta_q$ and $\Delta_{pq}$ for power flow equations using the centers and radii.

-The lower bound value of $\Delta^{*}$ at nose point of PV curve (externally touching circles) is zero.
-However, to interpret the results of the proposed index it should range between $1$ and $0$.
-In order to bound the upper limit of the proposed distributed index $\Delta^{*}$, we normalize it using the no-load value of the index.
-The normalized form of $\Delta^{*}$ is given by
+{We determine $\Delta^{*}$ by calculating $\Delta_p$, $\Delta_q$ and $\Delta_{pq}$ at a given loading condition using the centers and radii.} The power flow circles touch each other at the voltage collapse point (nose point of {the} PV curve).
+In such a scenario, Tab.~\ref{tab:foc_radical_axis} shows that the determinant $\Delta^*$ should become zero.
+Hence the lower bound of $\Delta^{*}$ is zero{,} which occurs at {the} nose point of {the} PV curve (externally touching circles).
+However, to interpret the results of the proposed index{,} it should range between $1$ and $0$.
+In order to bound the upper limit of $\Delta^{*}$, we normalize it using the no-load value of the index.
+The normalized form of $\Delta^{*}$ is the proposed VSI{,} as shown below.

-where $\Delta^*_{\textrm{no-load}}$ is the value of proposed VSI with zero load and voltage of 1 p.u. at all buses of the network. \begin{remark} (\textbf{VSI for PV Buses}): \eqref{eq:delta_star} is the distributed VSI for a PQ bus and a similar VSI can be derived for a PV bus.
-For PV buses, the voltage solution is determined by the intersection of voltage and real power circles and the distance between them indicates the VAR limit violation.
+where $\Delta^*_{\textrm{no-load}}$ is the value of \eqref{eq:ref_me} with zero load.
+Appendix~\ref{subsec:app:proof_linearity} provides an explanation of the near-linear behaviour of the proposed index for a $2$-bus system. \begin{remark} (\textbf{VSI for PV Buses}): \eqref{eq:vsi_proposed} is the distributed VSI for a PQ bus{,} and a similar VSI can be derived for a PV bus.
+For PV buses, the voltage solution is determined by the intersection of voltage and real power circles{,} and the distance between them indicates the VAR limit violation.
 These circles are again computed using the PMU voltage phasor measurements of adjacent buses. \end{remark}